-AXA has been instrumental in formulating the key climaterelated disclosures as a participating member of the Task Force.
+AXA has been instrumental in formulating the key climaterelated disclosures as a participating member of the Task Force for Climate Related Financial Disclosures.
 The Trustee is therefore confident that the Sponsor recognises the risk that climate change may pose to its operations and wider business strategy.
 Importantly, the Sponsor has taken steps to disclose its climate change risk management approach and develop plans to integrate climate risk into its group-wide risk management policy.
 For further details of the Sponsor's approach, see its TCFD disclosures.